huebn090/camera-trap-data-pipeline/docs/reporting.md

 2. Create reports from Machine Learning predictions
 3. Create reports for publication on LILA

-A report in this context refers to a file (a csv) that contains individual species identifications for the data that was processed throug the entire data pipeline.
+A report in this context refers to a file (a csv) that contains individual species identifications for the data that was processed through the entire data pipeline.
 It does not refer to ecological analyses or analytical products -- it is the basis to create such analyses.

 The following codes show an example for Grumeti:

-For most scripts we use the following ressources (unless indicated otherwise):
+For most scripts we use the following resources (unless indicated otherwise):
 ```
-srun -N 1 --ntasks-per-node=4  --mem-per-cpu=8gb -t 2:00:00 -p interactive --pty bash
+srun -N 1 --mem=16gb -t 2:00:00 -p interactive --pty bash
 module load python3
 cd ~/camera-trap-data-pipeline
 ```